kiboschool/course-programming-2/src/lessons/testing/the-unittest-framework.md

 A few reasons why it is helpful to use a **testing framework** like `unittest`:

 * Shows a console UI when running the tests, with a count of passes and failures.
 * Useful methods like `self.assertEqual`.
-This is similar to the `assert` keyword, but if the values are not equal, the values are shown to the console as part of the error message.
+This is similar to the `assert` keyword, but if the values are not equal, the values are shown to the console as part of the error message, saving you time.
   * For example, your test might say `self.assertEqual(result, '4')`
   * The error message will say something like `expected '4' but got '5'.` instead of just `AssertionError`.
   * This makes it quicker to debug/discover the problem.
   * Sometimes the bug is a real bug in the program, and sometimes it is simply a bug in the test.
 * Because `unittest` is a common framework, other programs connect to it.
 For example, there are VSCode extensions that make it convenient to work with `unittest` tests.

-## Test Classes
+## Test classes

 It might seem confusing to need to create a class that inherits from unittest.TestCase.
 Why did we have to write `class TestMultiply(unittest.TestCase)`?